Policy

 - Past performance evaluations must be prepared at least annually and at contract/order completion, and entered into CPARS.

-- Required for contracts and orders exceeding the simplified acquisition threshold, construction contracts ≥ $750,000, and architect-engineer contracts ≥ $35,000, with exceptions for terminations for default.
+- Required for contracts and orders exceeding the simplified acquisition threshold, construction contracts ≥ $900,000, and architect-engineer contracts ≥ $45,000, with certain exceptions and allowances for lower-value contracts.

-- Evaluations required for orders exceeding thresholds under multiple-agency contracts; optional for single-agency contracts if more useful for source selection.
+- Evaluations are required for orders over the threshold under multiple-agency contracts; for single-agency contracts, evaluations may be required if more useful for source selection.

 - Evaluations must assess performance against small business subcontracting plans and unjustified reduced/untimely payments to small business subcontractors.

-- No evaluations for contracts under subpart 8.7; other contractor information must be reported per 42.1503(h).
+- No evaluations for contracts under subpart 8.7; special reporting for contracts terminated for default.

 Responsibilities

-- Contracting Officers: Ensure timely preparation and submission of evaluations, assess small business subcontracting and payment practices, and report required information.
+- Contracting Officers: Ensure timely preparation and submission of evaluations, assess small business subcontracting performance, and determine justification for payment issues.

-- Agencies: Oversee compliance, ensure evaluations are entered into CPARS, and avoid evaluating contracts under subpart 8.7.
+- Agencies: Oversee compliance, ensure evaluations are entered into CPARS, and report other contractor information as required.

 Practical Implications